The derived algebra of a stabilizer, families of coadjoint orbits, and sheets: Semisimple case: the derived algebra of a centralizer and sheets

-Using Corollary \ref{fundam}, we obtain the following \begin{Proposition} Let $\g$ be a real or complex semisimple Lie algebra.
-Suppose that $\mu \in \g$ belongs to a sheet $S$, and $S$ is smooth at the point $\mu$.
-Then \begin{itemize} \item The derived algebra of the centralizer of $\mu$ is orthogonal to $S$ at the point $\mu$:
+\paragraph{The main statement in the semisimple case} Using Corollary \ref{fundam}, obtain the following. \begin{Proposition} Let $\g$ be a real or complex semisimple Lie algebra.
+Suppose that $a \in \g$ belongs to a sheet $S$, and $S$ is smooth at the point $a$.
+Then the derived algebra of the centralizer of $a$ is orthogonal to $S$ at the point $a$: